heimdallthegatekeeper1/MCP-Model-Context-Protocol-Gui-for-debian-kali-Open-Webui/README.md

 Making the gui manager portable for the desktop (this all works in gnome in case I forgot to mention).

-A professional README for your GitHub repository is essential to help other developers (and your future self) understand, install, and use your project
-.
-In 2026, the standard for AI tool documentation is to provide clear, step-by-step setup instructions specifically for integrations like Open WebUI.
-Below is a complete README.md template tailored for your FastMCP Server Manager project.
-1. Create the README File
-In your terminal, create the file: bash

-nano ~/mcp-server/README.md

-Use code with caution.
-2. Copy and Paste this Content markdown

 # 🚀 FastMCP Server Manager (2026)